2006–07 Nemzeti Bajnokság I

 The 2006–07 Nemzeti Bajnokság I, also known as NB I, was the 105th season of top-tier football in Hungary.
 The league was officially named Borsodi Liga for sponsoring reasons.
 The season started on 28 July 2006 and ended on 28 May 2007.

+Debreceni VSC won their third national championship, and became the first team outside of Budapest to complete a three-peat.

+The club started off the season with coach Attila Supka, who resigned after the club failed to qualify for the Champions League.
+The team finished off the remainder of the season under Miroslav Beranek, and ended up winning the league eight points clear of MTK.
+Debrecen's title was confirmed on the 14th of May, upon overcoming Rákospalotai EAC 4-1.